Ipswich – a city of many beers

 Pumpyard Bar & Brewery

 The first stop on any Ipswich beer tour has to be Ipswich’s spiritual home of craft beer, Pumpyard Bar & Brewery.
 A working brewery, when the brew floor isn’t criss-crossed with hoses and pumps required in the brewing process, tables and chairs appear and the space is converted into a relaxed restaurant and bar.
 The brewery occupies the historic former technical college building at 88 Limestone Street and the magnificent brick building adds warmth and character to the setting.
-It also serves as home to the adjoining Dovetails, a French-inspired bistro that is working to ignite the city’s fine food scene.

 However, we’re here for the beers and these are worth travelling for.